cjgdev/midi-markdown/docs/tutorials/device-control.md

 - Device-specific considerations (Quad Cortex, H90, Helix)
 - Troubleshooting common MIDI control issues

 You now have the skills to create professional live performance automation with MML.
-Connect your device, create your setlist, and let MML handle the preset changes while you focus on playing!
+Connect your device, create your setlist, and let MMD handle the preset changes while you focus on playing!